Photograph of artist. Part of breast cancer art project, visually articulating an experience where a breast cancer patient described

 their cancer as a "fog that they are lost in."
 Photograph by Mallory Shotwell.

-Shotwell’s curatorial practice is research-driven and collaborative, with a focus on care, labor, and the social conditions under which cultural work is produced.
-She has curated exhibitions and programs including It Takes a Village and Embodied Homescapes, which foreground interdisciplinary exchange and invite audiences to consider the emotional, cultural, and structural dimensions of contemporary art.
-Across her curatorial work, she is attentive not only to conceptual framing but also to the operational realities of exhibition-making within nonprofit and civic institutions.
+Her curatorial practice is research-driven and collaborative, focused on care, labor, and the conditions under which cultural work is produced.
+She has developed exhibitions and programs, including It Takes a Village and Embodied Homescapes, foregrounding interdisciplinary exchange and public engagement while attending closely to the operational realities of exhibition-making within nonprofit and civic institutions.